ZIYU-DEEP/ZIYU-DEEP.github.io/_posts/2022-08-21-The-Price-of-Sparsity.md

 ---
 <!-- # The Price of Sparsity -->

-Two things that i believe: learning comes from compression, and models should be sparse.
+Two true things in the world: learning comes from compression, and models should be sparse.
 In this post, we will talk about the latter, focusing on the training techniques for sparse models.

 ## 0. Motivation
 Training large models is costly.
 Making models sparse (*e.g.*, by setting certain weights to be constantly zero, which is effectively removing them) can accelerate both training and inference, saving a lot computation.
 We refer to this process as sparse training.
 Our objective is to **train sparse neural networks with matching generalization performance as their dense counterparts**, even at a very high sparsity level.